How to assign dynamic properties to an object in typescript

 var employee = {};

-And assign the properties dynamically.
+Then, you can assign properties dynamically.

 employee.name = "john";

-console.log(employee.name); // john
+console.log(employee.name); // John

 var employee = {};